APogue/APogue.github.io/_posts/posts/2024-09-27-Rebalance-Added-Research.md

 	- [President Ono Post on JVP non-affiliate post](https://publicaffairs.vpcomm.umich.edu/key-issues/instagrams-decision-to-delete-jvp-post/)

-- [UCLA external VP gets involved with "death to Israel" post](https://www.instagram.com/sababasisters/p/DAhOEGaStSJ/), this post looks fake in which case someone tried to set them up.
+- [UCLA external VP becomes involved with "death to Israel" post](https://www.instagram.com/sababasisters/p/DAhOEGaStSJ/), this post looks fake in which case someone tried to set them up.
 The underline under the name is not normal.
 This is a case of targeting of pro-palestinian advocates at the university.

 	- "I do not believe this is real (the _ which appears partially under his name looks fake), BUT if it is he would immediately be relieved of his duties @UCLA"